 5. Physical Cockroach Sightings

 While spotting living cockroaches is a warning sign, you should also be alert for dead cockroaches.
 Spotting these can be a sign of an infestation.
 You may also find cockroach skin.
 Cockroach nymphs molt several times before becoming adults.
 During this process, they shed skin.
-These may be found in areas where cockroaches like to hide.
+Their skin may be found in areas where cockroaches like to hide.

-What Attracts Cockroaches in Your Home?
+What Attracts Cockroaches to Your Home?